hyperledger/fabric/docs/source/create_channel/create_channel_config.md

     The MSP folder that is used to create the channel MSP only contains public certificates.
 As a result, you can build the MSP folder locally, and then send the MSP to the organization that is creating the channel.

   - The `Policies` section is used to define a set of signature policies that reference the channel member.
 We will discuss these policies in more detail when we discuss [channel policies](channel_policies.html).

-  - The `AnchorPeers` field lists the anchor peers for an organization.
-Anchor peers are required in order to take advantage of features such as private data and service discovery.
-It is recommended that organizations select at least one anchor peer.
-While an organization can select their anchor peers on the channel for the first time using the `configtxgen` tool, it is recommended that each organization set anchor peers by using the `configtxlator` tool to [update the channel configuration](create_channel.html#set-anchor-peers).
-As a result, this field is not required.

 ## Capabilities